Should your estate plan rely upon a Last Will or a Trust? Deciding which document is right for you depends on a number

 A Trust is a private document

-Clients often ask what is better, a Last Will or a Trust and my answer is that it depends on their unique situation.
+Clients often ask which is better, a Last Will or a Trust and my answer is that it depends on their individual and family makeup.
 Sometimes, a Will makes more sense than a Trust.
 Other times, a client can benefit more from having a Trust than from having a Will.
 While a Trust is more flexible than a Will, it is also more expensive to prepare and administer and requires a number of affirmative actions be taken by the trust maker before it is fully effective in the short term.
 Because of the many factors involved, it is important to talk to an attorney with extensive estate planning experience to develop the plan best suited for you and your family.

-To discuss the estate planning option that is right for you, please call our office today.
-Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.
+To discuss what estate planning options are right for you, please call our office today.
+Ask for Mr. Niemann to personally discuss your questions and individual situation toll-free at (855) 376-5291 or e-mail him at email@example.com.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Last Wills Attorney